wcolburn/CryptoDashboard/README.md

 npm install
 ```

-## Move .env into root
+## Set up .env
-At the root of the project, either create or copy a `.env` file that contains the `API_KEY` variable.
+At the root of the project, create a `.env` file that contains a `API_KEY` variable, or modify the existing `.env.example`.

+A key can be easily obtained through https://freecryptoapi.com

 ## Start the App
 ```bash